• Skip to primary navigation

 I am pouring the BBQ sauce into the pan.

-Another bonus to this easy BBQ jackfruit recipe is you can eat it immediately or make it ahead of time and reheat it when you want to eat.
-Since I meal prep, I cooked it beforehand, which lets the flavors go deeper into the jackfruit.
+• Another bonus to this easy BBQ jackfruit recipe is you can eat it immediately or make it ahead of time and reheat it when you want to eat.

 I added the BBQ sauce to the pan of the BBQ jackfruit recipe on the stove.

-Suggested Side Dishes
+Suggested Side Dishes for BBQ Jackfruit Sandwich

-BBQ jackfruit recipe served with coleslaw.
+The sandwich recipe is served with coleslaw.

 • Steak Fries Air Fried and Crispy